henurad/C_Crash_Course/1_Working_with_files/working_with_files.md

 ## Reading from a file
-There are three functions to read from file:
+There are 4 functions to read from file:
 1. `fgetc(fptr)` : to read a single character every time
     input: file pointer
     returns: next single character in the file